olliegardner/seminar-roulette/timelog.md

 ### 28 Dec 2020

 - _2 hour_ Changed recommender system so that it no longer uses a csv file to store the seminar ratings.
+- _1 hour_ Started consolidating data from the initial user survey in /data.